nmggithub/Kass/Sources/Mach/Port/MachPort.docc/Using ports.md

 ## The port class

 An instance of the ``MachBase/Mach/Port`` class represents a port ``MachBase/Mach/Port/name`` in a given ``MachBase/Mach/Port/owningTask``'s name space.
 The class called a "port" instead of a "port name" both for brevity and because port names are already more often referred to as "ports" by developers in user space.
-This is likely because many user space Mach API's use the type `mach_port_t` when expecting a port name (instead of the probably-more-appropriate `mach_port_name_t`).
+This is likely because many user space Mach API's use the term "port" more often than "port name" and also use the type `mach_port_t` when expecting a port name (instead of the probably-more-appropriate `mach_port_name_t`).
+This is likely due to the original authors of Mach wanting to keep function names and prototypes relatively consistent between user space and kernel space.

 ## The task class